Music History for

 1957 - Jerry Lee Lewis made his television debut on "The Steve Allen Show."

-1970 - The movie "Ned Kelly" opened in which Mick Jagger (Rolling Stones) made his acting debut.
+1970 - The movie "Ned Kelly" opened.
+Mick Jagger (Rolling Stones) was in the film.

-1973 - A rock festival took place in Watkins Glen, NY.
-About 600-thousand people watched the Grateful Dead, the Allman Brothers and The Band perform.
+1973 - The Summer Jam rock festival took place in Watkins Glen, NY.
+About 600,000 people watched the Grateful Dead, the Allman Brothers and The Band perform.
+The event received a Guinness Book of World Records entry for "Largest audience at a pop festival."

 1987 - The Beatles sued Nike and Capitol Records over the use of their song "Revolution" in shoe commercials.